 Our home design represents the personality of the modern family.
 As the dynamics of the American family changes, so does the look of their homes.
 The average American spends $289,415 on building their home, according to the National Association Of Home Builders – a large and lifetime investment to get a home that matches their tastes, lifestyle and dreams.
 From creating a home filled with character to the latest trends in home decor and accessories, there are certain non-negotiables in today’s modern family homes.

 Sustainability Makes Its Move To Home And Interior Decor Choice

 Sustainability is no longer just a factor in consumer shopping patterns; it is now influencing home ownership.
-Green building has been particularly popular with the younger generation of homeowners.
-As millennial families enter the housing market, their strong demand for sustainability is influencing their choice of home design.
-According to the National Association of Homebuilders, consumers want – and will pay more for – eco-friendly features in their homes like window design, building materials and painting supplies.
+Green building, including the use of reclaimed materials, has been particularly popular with the younger generation of homeowners.
+As millennial families enter the housing market, their strong demand for sustainability is influencing their choice of home design, including seeking out specialists in reclaimed fireplaces.
+According to the National Association of Homebuilders, consumers want – and will pay more for – eco-friendly features in their homes like window design, building materials, painting supplies, and reclaimed fireplaces.